ipython/ipython/docs/source/interactive/reference.rst

 When you use ``--gui=qt`` or ``--matplotlib=qt``, IPython can work with either PyQt4 or PySide.
-There are three options for configuration here, because PyQt4 has two APIs for QString and QVariant - v1, which is the default on Python 2, and the more natural v2, which is the only API supported by PySide. v2 is also the default for PyQt4 on Python 3.
+There are three options for configuration here, because PyQt4 has two APIs for QString and QVariant: v1, which is the default on Python 2, and the more natural v2, which is the only API supported by PySide. v2 is also the default for PyQt4 on Python 3.
 IPython's code for the QtConsole uses v2, but you can still use any interface in your code, since the Qt frontend is in a different process.

 The default will be to import PyQt4 without configuration of the APIs, thus matching what most applications would expect.
-It will fall back of PySide if PyQt4 is unavailable.
+It will fall back to PySide if PyQt4 is unavailable.

 If specified, IPython will respect the environment variable ``QT_API`` used